i-on-project/core/docs/api/events.md

 All [iCalendar](#icalendar) objects and components will have a `type` property to distinguish its kind.
 Each of these objects has a `properties` property that is an object that has all of its [properties](https://tools.ietf.org/html/rfc5545#section-3.5).
 Each individual property will then have a `parameters` and `value` property where its parameters and value are respectively specified.

 Multi-valued property values use arrays, but their `type` value is as if the value was not in an array.
 An array with a single value is equivalent to that same value without the array.
 Some properties can occur multiple times.
-In those cases the property value will not be an object but an array of objects.
+In those cases the property will not be an object but an array of objects.

 The `categories` property of the `Event` in the example demonstrates a reoccuring property and mutli-valued values.